thippeswammy/LaneMappingTool/README.md

 # Lane Mapping & Visualization Tool

 A comprehensive tool for visualizing, editing, and refining lane graph data for autonomous vehicle navigation.
 This project has evolved from a desktop Python GUI to a modern Web Application with a React frontend and a Flask backend.
+It allows users to manage lane networks, smooth paths using splines, and verify graph connectivity.

 ## 🚀 Features

 *   **Web-Based Interface:** Modern, responsive UI built with React and Vite.
 *   **Graph-Based Data Model:** Treats lanes as nodes and edges, supporting complex junctions.
 *   **Bidirectional Editing:** Algorithms for smoothing and pathfinding work in both forward and reverse directions.
-*   **Advanced Curve Smoothing:** B-Spline interpolation for smooth path generation.
+*   **Advanced Curve Smoothing:** B-Spline interpolation for smooth path generation with adjustable smoothness and weights.
-*   **Interactive Plotting:** D3.js-like interactivity using Recharts/Visx (or similar) on the frontend, backed by Matplotlib logic on the backend.
+*   **Interactive Plotting:** High-performance canvas-based plotting (Chart.js) with zoom, pan, and selection capabilities.
 *   **Session Persistence:** Automatically saves and loads working sessions.
+*   **Zone Editing:** Modify lane IDs (zones) and indicators for selected nodes in bulk.
+*   **Multi-file Merging:** Seamlessly load multiple raw data files into a single unified workspace.
+*   **Undo/Redo History:** Robust history management for all graph operations.
+*   **Yaw Verification:** Visual tools to verify the alignment of node yaw with edge direction.

 ## 🛠️ Quick Start